kluctl/kluctl/docs/reference/commands/common-arguments.md

                                          '--fixed-image=image<:namespace:deployment:container>=result'
       --fixed-images-file existingfile   Use .yaml file to pin image versions.
-See output of list-images sub-command or read the documentation for details about the output format --offline-images                   Omit contacting image registries and do not query for latest image tags.
-  -u, --update-images                    This causes kluctl to prefer the latest image found in registries, based
-                                         on the 'latest_image' filters provided to 'images.get_image(...)' calls.
+See output of list-images sub-command or read the documentation for details about the output format --offline-images                   DEPRECATED: Omit contacting image registries and do not query for latest image tags.
+This flag is by default set to true.
+At the same time, the whole requesting of image tags from registries functionality is deprecated and will be removed from kluctl in a future release. (default true) -u, --update-images                    This causes kluctl to prefer the latest image found in registries, based on the 'latest_image' filters provided to 'images.get_image(...)' calls.
                                          Use this flag if you want to update to the latest versions/tags of all